 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials need a dedicated container.
-Our reinforced-steel lowboy roll-offs are built for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds.
+Dense materials need the right container.
+Our reinforced-steel lowboy Roll-Offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt up to 10,000 pounds in one load.
 The 2-to-3-foot side walls let skid steers and wheelbarrows roll debris over the rim without busting USDOT truck weight limits on Thornton routes.

-Heavy-debris jobs run on a weight ticket from the local scale house, not by the yard; clean loads—those without wood, drywall, or trash—earn the lowest per-ton rate.
-I size the container and coordinate dispatch after a call with the site super to verify the total tonnage for your dumpster project.
+Heavy-debris jobs run on a weight ticket from the scale house, not a flat yard price; the cleanest loads—strictly concrete or dirt with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
+I coordinate your container or dumpster dispatch after talking to the site super about the total tonnage.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off includes a set tonnage allowance; any extra weight is billed at our published per-ton overage rate against the scale-house ticket.
-Your upfront quote lists the capacity limit: this prevents surprises when the truck weighs in—which is why we reserve roofing tear-off jobsite containers for shingles, so that heavy material does not eat into your standard mixed-debris container allowance.
+Every construction roll-off ships to your site with an included tonnage allowance; additional weight is billed at our published per-ton overage rate against the scale-house ticket.
+Your cap is set by container size and is listed on your upfront quote: no surprises when the truck weighs in—which is why we reserve roofing tear-off jobsite containers specifically for shingles to protect your mixed-debris allowance.

 20-yard